JustRegularLuna/rpp-backup/README.md

 ##Frequently Asked Questions

 ###Q: How do you play this in color?
 A: In VBA, go to Options -> Gameboy and set it to "Automatic", then close and re-open the emulator for the change to take effect.
+If you're playing on a mobile emulator, chances are good that if it doesn't automatically play in color, your emulator doesn't support Super Gameboy mode, which this hack currently uses for color.

 ###Q: Are all Pokémon available?
 A: Yes, all Pokémon included in the game are available.